tgstoecker/A2TEA.Workflow/README.md

 ## Recommended steps
 1) Add or symlink all fastq files to the rawreads directory:
   FASTQ files -> rawreads/
+  The config/samples.tsv that you need to adapt to your data/experiments expects the files to be located here.

+2) Add or symlink all fasta & annotation files to a directory of your choosing - or jut take note where this data is located on your file system.
+   The species.tsv file (explained in detail in 3.)) allows A2TEA to find these files.
+   E.g. if you create a directory called 'FS/' in the main A2TEA directory and copy/symlink all fasta/annotation files there, then you have to refer to them as e.g. FS/fasta.fa in the species.tsv file.

-2) Modify species.tsv, samples.tsv & hypotheses.tsv files
+3) Modify species.tsv, samples.tsv & hypotheses.tsv files
 species.tsv:
 - provide species name, species ploidy, a peptide fasta, an annotation file (.gff;.gff3;.gtf) as well as either a genomic or cDNA fasta (alignment or pseudoalignment), respectively
 - files can be gzipped, or functioning URLs
 - under 'function' choose for each species either "AHRD" or provide a tab seperated file with functional annotation information
 	- a validity check of user supplied function annotation tables is performed
         - first line has to be the header - take note that when supplying AHRD output from a previous run etc. as a user supplied table you have to remove the first two lines (comment line and free line from the file)
-	- we require a tab seperated table with at least one column "Protein-Accession" & another column "Gene-Ontology-Term"
+	- we require a tab seperated table with at least one column "Protein-Accession" (= gene identifier) & another column "Gene-Ontology-Term"
+	- column titled "Protein-Accession" should contain corresponding gene/transcript level identifiers
 	- multiple gene ontology terms per gene/transcript must be seperated by ", "
-	- one column needs to be titled "Protein-Accession" and should contain corresponding gene/transcript level identifiers
 	- more work in progress here ... automatic parsing and functional enrichment in the future (will require check for gene/transcript identifiers as well...)

 samples.tsv: